-Lan Switch
+LAN Switch

-The gateway's LAN interference is a 10/100/1GBaseT Ethernet switch.
-The switch ports are set to automatically negotiate speed and duplex with any connected device.
-You may want to configure the port if the devices do not auto-negotiate correctly.
+The gateway's LAN interference is a 10/100/1GBASE-T Ethernet switch.
+The switch ports are set to automatically negotiate speed and duplex communication with any connected device.
+You might want to configure the port if the devices do not auto-negotiate correctly.

-- > To configure the switch ports: - 1.
-In the main menu, under Advanced, select Lan Switch.
+To configure the switch ports:

+1. In the main menu, under Advanced, select LAN Switch.